sheepymeh/shokudou/micropython/README.md

 WAKE = '<Seconds into day>'
 SLEEP = '<Seconds into day>'
 ```
+_Note that WAKE must be at least one hour after the timezone offset currently_

 ``urequests`` is installed using ``upip`` on first boot automatically.